| This blog is a guest post written byBy Francesco Coacci, Founding Engineer at Monk |

 The hard wins:

-- Workload isolation by namespace.
-High-volume webhook ingestion is structurally separated from core workflows.
-A burst on one cannot pressure the other
+- Workload isolation by Namespace.
+High-volume webhook ingestion is structurally separated from core Workflows.
+A burst on one cannot pressure the other.

 The soft wins: